ar-aw/Vanity-Numbers/README.md

 # Vanity-Numbers
-This program take a user-input phrase and converts it to a phone number, also known as a vanity number.
+This program takes a user-input phrase and converts it to a phone number, also known as a vanity number.